 Pro-active Preparation is Key

-A team of well-rounded professionals must embrace a new philosophy of protection based on planning, preparation and proactive approach.
+A team of well-rounded professionals must embrace a new philosophy of protection based on planning, preparation and a proactive approach.
 Protection begins with understanding the client’s profile, related threats and risk levels and most importantly, by identifying, locating, studying and countering the potential “hostiles”.

 Monitoring social media, conducting intelligence analysis, protecting image and reputation, and minimizing risks are all equally important elements of protection.
 Once the homework is done, parameters are set and the client is educated and compliant to the proposed security plan, the show goes on the road and that’s when the operational side of things comes into play.

 The physical aspect of protection could not exist nor be of any use, without the preparation, planning, logistics and support provided “at base”.

 So what happened to the good ‘ol Bodyguard during this transition?

 Evolution is key!
 The Bodyguards that made it to the XXI century, became Close Protection Officers, the individuals that provide physical security and stand close to the principal/client at all time.
 The substantial difference is that to fit the same role they already had for years, they had to train harder, improve their skills and educate themselves about new disciplines and methods.
 The ones who chose to do so became part of an infrastructure where roles, and duties are defined, and every team member plays a vital role within the security detail.

 The term Bodyguard has acquired a different meaning among professionals but not yet with the public.

 It is our responsibility to educate our clients, to ensure that they understand what executive protection entails and willingly become part of their own protective detail to avoid the kind of misunderstanding and acts of resistance that had already claimed clients and protectors lives in the past decade.